jina-ai/finetuner/README.md

 run.save_model('resnet-tll')
 ```

-This minimal example code starts a fine-tuning run with only the necessary arguments.
 It has the following steps:

   * Login to Finetuner: This is necessary if you'd like to run fine-tuning jobs with Finetuner in the cloud.
   * Start fine-tuning run: Select backbone model, training and evaluation data for your evaluation callback.